marijnh/Eloquent-JavaScript/21_skillsharing.md

 which is used to create new ((talk))s.
 It has to check whether the data it was given has `presenter` and `summary` properties which are strings.
-Any data coming from outside the system might be nonsense, and we don't want to corrupt our internal data model, or even ((crash)), when bad requests come in.
+Any data coming from outside the system might be nonsense, and we don't want to corrupt our internal data model or ((crash)) when bad requests come in.

 {{index "updated method"}}